St. Petersburg Estate Planning For Minor Children & Young Adults

 The Plan for Minor Children is a set of instructions and legal documents that provide directions for estate planning of your minor children should something happen to you and you cannot communicate your wishes.

-- Legal documents to name short-term guardians who can be there immediately for your minor children, so they’ll never be taken into the arms of strangers or anyone you would not want.
+Declaration of Temporary Guardian for Minor to name temporary guardians who can be there immediately for your minor children, so they’ll never be taken into the arms of strangers or anyone you would not want.
 Not even for a moment!

-- Legal documents to name long-term guardians who will raise your minor children just as you would, so there is no family feuding over them.
+Declaration of Pre-need Guardian for Minor to name permanent legal guardians who will raise your minor children just as you would, so there is no family feuding over them.

-- Instructions and guidelines for your long-term guardians on how you want your children to be raised… making sure they are raised with your values, insights, stories and experience.
+Instructions and guidelines for your permanent guardians on how you want your children to be raised… making sure they are raised with your values, insights, stories and experience.

-- Letters to your long-term and short-term guardians letting them know what to do if called upon.
+Letters to your temporary and permanent guardians advising them of their roles and responsibilities if called upon.